MonikaEros/coursera-modern-cpp-course1-white-belt-byOks/README.md

 ### Summary
-The summary will be added by me when I finish the course.
+The summary will be added by me when I finish the course. :white_check_mark:

 ### Tools
 * OS: MacOS Catalina, v10.15.1